 Over the years, Bill and Melissa have grown to love the people of the outback.
 “A lot of the families, they’re amazing people, as in they’re resilient, but they’re always so friendly, so welcoming.
 And you definitely make lifetime friends out of them.
 To go and visit them, it’s like catching up with family.”

-Perhaps it was that sense of family which inspired Care Outreach’s biggest annual project, the Christmas for the Bush campaign.
+Perhaps it was that sense of family which inspired Care Outreach’s biggest annual project, the campaign.
 Starting in the last week of November, it’s a three-week long undertaking, which pushes Care Outreach to its limits, as volunteers visit every family on their database, face-to-face.

 “We try and get around them,” Melissa explained, “to have a visit, spend some time with them, give them some Christmas cheer.
 Because as Bill shared earlier, every family is in a different situation.
 And so there’s different needs.
 Some aren’t as needy, and you just go and catch up and visit them, take them a Christmas cake or a tin of bickies or something like that.”